 Limited information is available as to what makes up waste in Rangitīkei.
 A waste composition survey completed by Council in 2017 has allowed for the following insights to be drawn:

-1 Households in Rangitīkei dispose of relatively fewer organic materials than in other areas.
+- 1 Households in Rangitīkei dispose of relatively fewer organic materials than in other areas. - Recycling quantities in household rubbish are relatively high.
+This could be due to the absence of kerbside recycling in Rangitīkei.